Club América (women): 2019 to 2023

 On 17 June 2022, the club announced Spanish manager Ángel Villacampa as the new manager of the team ahead of the Apertura 2022 tournament.

 The team played its first international match against a European team when it faced German Bayer 04 Leverkusen on 5 July 2022, at Estadio Azteca.
 This match was also the first time that a Liga MX Femenil team played against a European team.
 The match ended in a 1–0 victory for America with a goal from Janelly Farías.

-On August 2022, the club participated on its first international competition, the 2022 The Women's Cup.
+In August 2022, the club participated on its first international competition, the 2022 The Women's Cup.
 During this tournament, América defeated Tottenham Hotspur 2–1 on the quarter-finals to advance to the semifinals.
-On the semi-finals América was defeated 2-1 by OL Reign.
+On the semi-finals América was defeated 2–1 by OL Reign.
 América ended up winning the third place of the tournament by winning the third place match 5–4 against A.C.
 Milan.

 América returned to a Liga MX Femenil final after four years during the Apertura 2022 tournament.
 The team ended the regular phase of this tournament in 4th place with 36 pts.
 In the Liguilla, América defeated Tijuana with a 3–0 aggregate score in the quarter-finals, and Chivas in the semi-finals with a 6–4 aggregate score.
 In the final, América faced Tigres once again, just as in the Apertura 2018 final.
 However, unlike the Apertura 2018 final, Tigres defeated América this time with a 3–0 aggregate score to crown themselves champions.
 The first match of this final at the Azteca broke the previous attendance record in the league after 52,654 persons attended the game.

+During the Clausura 2023, América reached the league final for the third time in history after finishing the regular phase of the tournament in the third place with 37 pts.
+In the liguilla, América eliminated FC Juárez in the quarterfinals, and Tigres in the semifinals.
+During this run, América's victory against Tigres at the Estadio Universitario was the first time that the team had won at that stadium.
+Additionally, America also ended Tigres's run of 54 consecutive matches without a loss at their home-ground.
+In the final, América faced Pachuca for the first time at this stage.
+América ended up obtaining the league title by defeating Pachuca with a 4–2 aggregate score in the final (1–2 at the Hidalgo and 2–1 at the Azteca).
+Additionally, the second match of this final broke the league's previous attendance record of 52,654 spectators which occurred during the previous tournament final, after 58,156 fans attended the game at the Estadio Azteca.
+América's campaign to win the Clausura 2023 league title was also the first time that a team in Mexican football (men & women) had won all their liguilla matches.